How do you choose a therapist?

 Friends can be a great resource in our lives, and is VERY important to have them.
 But friends often aren’t objective; sometimes they are unintentionally judgmental, opinionated and unsupportive.
 They might want you to do what they want or need according to heir own value system, which some times might confuse you.
 They could also break your confidentiality creating further problems between you.
 As a therapist, I offer my knowledge, insights, observations and confidentiality in a way that helps you move from where you are stuck, focusing entirely on your story with objectivity.

--We use an specific software that is HIPPA compliant, in order to protect your confidentiality.
-I’ll send you the link when we set up out appointment.
+-For online sessions we use a specific software that is HIPPA compliant, in order to protect your confidentiality.

 How many sessions do I need?